imarc/handbook/frontend.markdown

 				Inputs always have associated labels
 			</li>
 			<li>
-				If using HTML5, form inputs should use an associated type attribute (e.g. search, tel, email, datetime)
+				Inputs should use an associated type attribute (e.g. search, tel, email, datetime)
 			</li>
 			<li>
 				Validation messages show all errors at once instead of progressively showing more errors